bol-edu/caravel-lab/README.md

     > finish
     ** Continue **

-We use GTKWave to read signals save file from dump.vcd (produced after iverilog simulation).
+We use GTKWave to read saved signals (golden.gtkw) from dump.vcd.
 The following timing diagram shows GCD(10312050, 29460792)=138

     $ gtkwave golden.gtkw